bullenweg/bullenweg.github.io/README.md

 > We have been made aware that the Advanced Custom Fields plugin on the WordPress directory has been taken over by WordPress dot org.
 A plugin under active development has never been unilaterally and forcibly taken away from its creator **without consent** in the 21 year history of WordPress. ~[@wp_acf](https://x.com/wp_acf/status/1845169499064107049)

+[Secure Custom Fields on WordPress.org](https://wordpress.org/news/2024/10/secure-custom-fields/) was modified shortly after publication to recharacterize Jason Bahl's move to Automattic:

+> There is separate, but not directly related news that Jason Bahl has left WP Engine to work for Automattic and will be making WPGraphQL a canonical community plugin.
+We expect others will ~defect~ follow as well.

 ### 2024-10-11

 #### Rumors swirl that Matt plans to bring WP Engine-owned Advanced Custom Fields into WordPress Core